-The person responsible for assigning who may view and input company data.
+MCAS Administrator The person responsible for assigning who may view and input company data.
 MCAS Contact The person most knowledgeable about the submitted MCAS data.
 This person can be the same as the MCAS Administrator.
-MCAS Attestor The person who attests to the com MCAS data.
-The person who attests to the completeness and accuracy of the MCAS data.
+MCAS Attestor The person who attests to the completeness and accuracy of the MCAS data.